 To encourage the best possible alignment between our interests and those of potential applicants, we have identified broad program outcomes for each of our focus areas.
 Only those Letters of Intent that align with the following three areas will be reviewed and considered:

-Health of Children in the Metropolitan Detroit Community
+Health and Welfare of the Jewish Community

 The quality of life of vulnerable Jewish residents of metropolitan Detroit will be improved as a result of the program’s impact in areas of health and social welfare.